 Based on a recent Waste Characterization study, nearly 80 percent of the residential waste stream can be recycled, composted or reused.
 Residents can help keep the city's landfill viable for years to come by recycling materials instead of depositing them in the trash.

 Residents are reminded to put all recyclable material in a transparent blue bag to be placed at the curb by 7 a.m. on their weekly collection day.
-Blue bags may be purchased at City Hall, 825 W. Irving Blvd., for $7.68 per roll (price subject to change.)
+Blue bags may be purchased at City Hall, 825 W. Irving Blvd., for $7.25 per roll plus tax (price subject to change.)

 Recycling bags placed at the curb must weigh less than 50 pounds and must be tied.
 Cardboard boxes that cannot fit in the blue bag should be flattened and placed under the bag.